 When available, a carcinogenic risk WOE classification is collected from the same reference that provided the corresponding cancer risk value (e.g., IUR or SF).
-If only an oral WOE classification is provided for a substance that is identified as carcinogenic via inhalation, the oral WOE is recorded for the inhalation cancer risk value.
+Where a WOE classification is available without a corresponding cancer risk, the available WOE will still be collected.
+If a WOE classification is available for one route (oral or inhalation) but not the other, it is applied to both routes unless reference information indicates a route restriction.
 In some instances, two or more WOE assessments are provided in a single reference.
 In these cases, the WOE assessment associated with the selected risk value is used; typically, this is the most recent WOE assessment.

-2.2.3 LD50 - Oral, Dermal; LC50 - Inhalation
+2.2.3 $LD{50}$ - Oral, Dermal; $LC{50}$ - Inhalation

-When no RfD, RfC, cancer SF with WOE or IUR with WOE are available, SCDM uses an LD{50} (oral, dermal) or LC{50} (dust and gas inhalation) to assign HTF values.
+When no RfD, RfC, cancer SF with WOE or IUR with WOE are available, SCDM uses an LD50 (oral, dermal) or LC50 (dust and gas inhalation) to assign HTF values.
 The lowest value is used to determine the HTF.
-LD{50} and LC{50} values are not used to calculate screening concentration benchmarks.
+LD50 and LC50 values are not used to calculate screening concentration benchmarks.

-SCDM does not assign LD{50} and LC{50} values to radionuclides.
+SCDM does not assign $LD{50}$ and $LC{50}$ values to radionuclides.
 The references used to collect these data for other substances are listed below, in order of preference: